Wedding Agreement between the Bride and Groom (The Client) and Andrew Hazard Photography (The Photographer).

-The Copyright & Patents Act states that the copyright of photographs remains with The Photographer.
+The copyright of photographs remains with The Photographer.
 The Client may reproduce, copy and distribute the photographs for personal use only.
 This is known as a ‘license to print’.
 The Client is not authorised to copy or pass any photographs or derived products to any third party for commercial use without first gaining permission in writing from the copyright owner (The Photographer).
-This includes all wedding suppliers such as hairdressers, makeup artists, hotels, car hire etc. The images must not be manipulated.
+This includes all wedding suppliers such as hairdressers, makeup artists, hotels, entertainers, car hire etc. The images must not be manipulated including cropping.

 The Bride and Groom consent to Andrew Hazard Photography using the photographs for advertising including sample albums, websites, magazines and social media.
-Should The Client prefer not to have their photographs used for promotions they must make it known to The Photographer.
+The Photographer agrees not to use any photographs that may embarrass The Client or their guests.

 The Client and The Photographer consent to cooperate and communicate with each other to achieve the best possible results.
 If requested The Client must provide The Photographer with helpers (usually the best man and ushers) who will point out key individuals to be photographed.
 The Client also agrees to give The Photographer sufficient warning of key events at the wedding to prepare e.g. cutting the cake, speeches etc. Please note that not all guests at weddings like having their photograph taken and some may simply refuse to comply.
-Some guests may disappear to check in to the hotel, have a drink or smoke etc. In such cases The Photographer will use his discretion but cannot be held responsible for a lack of photographs of these people.
+Some guests may disappear maybe to check in to the hotel, have a drink or smoke etc. Young children can often be uncontrollable due to illness, temper tantrums etc. In such cases The Photographer will use his discretion but cannot be held responsible for a lack of photographs of these people.
 The Photographer is there to photograph ONLY and will not help with ties, flowers, running errands etc.

-If The Photographer cannot supply the wedding services due to reasons beyond his control such as illness or injury he will do everything possible to book a suitable replacement wedding photographer.
+If The Photographer cannot supply the wedding services due to reasons beyond his control such as illness, injury or a double booking he will do everything possible to book a suitable replacement wedding photographer.
 If a replacement photographer cannot be found in these circumstances, liability is limited to a refund of any payments received.

 It is The Client’s responsibility to back up the wedding photographs once they have been delivered.
-Andrew Hazard Photography has working methods in place to prevent the loss or damage to your images.
+The Photographer has working methods in place to prevent the loss or damage to your images including cloud storage.
 However, there exists the unlikely possibility that images may be lost, stolen or destroyed for reasons beyond the control of The Photographer.
 In these circumstances liability is limited to the return of all fees paid.
 It is The Client’s responsibility to inform The Photographer of a change of address, email or telephone number.

 Should The Photographer not hear from The Client after 6 months The Photographer reserves the right to choose the photographs then design and print the wedding book.
 Any promotional offer by The Photographer (such as free parent albums) not utilised by The Client within 6 months of the date of the wedding will lapse without value.
 In extreme cases if The Photographer does not hear from The Client for 12 months The Photographer reserves the right to cancel the wedding book or charge an additional extra to print it.